MainulDip/AndroidDevStudy/Apps/android-app-fundamentals.md

 > Unit Testing inside test directory:

-- Test functions must first be annotated with the @ Test annotation imported from the org.junit.test
+- Test functions must first be annotated with the @ Test annotation imported from the org.junit.test.
 ```kt
 class ExampleUnitTest {
    @Test